Battle of the Oenoparus: Aftermath

 While the Ptolemaic army won, both Balas and Ptolemy VI lost.
 Ptolemy VI was mortally wounded in the battle, despite his side winning; his horse fell on him, apparently after being frightened by an elephant.
 He did not perish immediately; he was protected by his guards and sent back to Egypt in a dazed stupor.

 Alexander Balas fled to Nabataea for refuge where he had sent his son for safekeeping earlier, but was betrayed by his allies there.
 Ancient sources disagree as to exactly who; he was either murdered by a Nabataean prince named Zabdiel, who cut off his head to curry favor with Ptolemy VI, or by two of his own officers named Heliades and Casius to gain the favor of Demetrius II.

 The unexpected winner of the battle was thus the young Demetrius II who suddenly found his potential rivals for authority both dead.
-With the Seleucids briefly unified, Demetrius II turned on his former Egyptian allies and was able to banish the Ptolemaic occupation force out of Antioch and Coele-Syria.
+With the Seleucids briefly unified, Demetrius II turned on his former Egyptian allies and was able to drive the Ptolemaic occupation force out of Antioch and Coele-Syria.
 Ptolemaic Egypt - which had seemingly made major territorial gains and reduced its long-time rival to a client state - was back controlling the same territory it had in 152 BC.
 While Ptolemy VI's allies briefly ruled as regent, his brother Ptolemy VIII Physcon was eventually invited back to Alexandria to succeed him.